'This is what a real body looks like'

 Video

+A pop-up catwalk in central London invites people to show body positivity

-People of all shapes and sizes stormed a runway in Trafalgar Square this weekend to take pride in their bodies.
+People of all shapes and sizes stormed a runway in Trafalgar Square, London, to take pride in their bodies.

 The founder of theREALcatwalk says there are many body types that are not represented in the fashion and media industries.